kaxcode/early-bird-cafes/README.md

 # Purpose #
-Create a rails app for a cafes in Lakeland, FL.
+Create a rails app for a cafes in Lakeland/Tampa/St.Petersburg
 - - - - -
 # How #
 * ✅ rails new early-bird-cafes